-5.13.9 Installing Nozzle Tip Insulators
+5.19.1 Installing the Nozzle Tip Insulators

-To install nozzle tip insulators, do the following:
+To install the nozzle tip insulators, do the following:

 Due to geometric variations between the gate details and the witness marks left in the nozzle tip insulators by the nozzle tips, Husky does not recommend reusing nozzle tip insulators.
 Previously used nozzle tip insulators should always be replaced with new nozzle tip insulators.
-If reuse is absolutely necessary (For example, unscheduled maintenance with no spares on hand), order new nozzle tip insulators and replace as soon as possible.
+If reuse is absolutely necessary (i.e. unscheduled maintenance with no spares on hand), order new nozzle tip insulators and replace as soon as possible.
 Contact your nearest Husky Regional Service and Sales Office or www.husky.co.